joelmrcdo/joelmrcdo.github.io/README.md

 This site now loads a lightweight Python environment in the browser using thebe and JupyterLite.
 Posts such as the moving average crossover example include a **Run** button.
 Click it to execute code cells directly on the page.
 If network access is blocked, the notebook falls back to built-in sample data.
 When network access is available, packages like `yfinance` will fetch real market prices automatically.

+The required thebe scripts and stylesheets are bundled locally under `assets/thebe/` so the site works without an internet connection.

 =======
 ### Disclaimer
 This material is for educational purposes only and is not financial advice.